OpenRA/OpenRA/README.md

 * Command & Conquer: Tiberian Dawn
 * Dune 2000

+EA has not endorsed and does not support this product.

 Check our [Playing the Game](https://github.com/OpenRA/OpenRA/wiki/Playing-the-game) Guide to win multiplayer matches.

 ## Contribute